 Recognising the growing importance of ESG factors in OCP business operations, OCP Internal Audit department widen the scope of its audit universe to include ESG and elaborated an annual audit plan that set ESG as a priority focus area.
 To this end, OCP Internal Audit department, conducted, in 2023, evaluations on water use efficiency through auditing wastewater treatment and desalination facilities projects.
-These audits provided valuable insights regarding the progress of these projects, allowing OCP to identify opportunities for water use optimisation and conservation.
-Additionally, and as part of 2024 audit plan preparation process, two additional specific audit engagements were scheduled under this new domain: OCP global ESG framework assessment and energy efficiency evaluation.
-These audits were designed to comprehensively assess OCP's adherence to ESG principles, identify areas for improvement and spread sustainable practices across the organisation.
+These audits provided valuable insights regarding the progress of these projects, allowing OCF to identify opportunities for water use optimisatio and conservation.
+Additionally, and as part of 2024 audit plan preparation process, two additional specif audit engagements were scheduled under this ne domain: OCP global ESG framework assessment of energy efficiency evaluation.
+These audits were design to comprehensively assess OCP's adherence to principles, identify areas for improvement and s sustainable practices across the organisation.